 Plug-In Electric Motor Vehicle Fee: (Does not apply to hybrid vehicles).
-A one-time fee $50.25 fee will be charged with initial registrations on plug-in electric vehicles that can be recharged from any external source of electricity and the electricity stored in a rechargeable battery pack propels or contributes to the propel of the vehicle’s drive wheels.
+An annual fee of $50.00 will be charged with registrations on plug-in electric vehicles that can be recharged from any external source of electricity and the electricity stored in a rechargeable battery pack propels or contributes to the propel of the vehicle’s drive wheels.

 Hybrid Vehicles: Vehicles powered by electricity and gas, electricity and diesel, electricity and propane or electricity and natural gas.

 Bridge Safety Surcharge: Provides for “Funding Advancement For Surface Transportation and Economic Recovery” as described in Senate Bill 09-108.
 This surcharge shall be imposed on any registration made on or after July 1, 2009.